 The Wizarding World of Harry Potter™ – Hogsmeade

 The Wizarding World of Harry Potter opened on June 18, 2010, at Islands of Adventure.
 The area is themed around Hogsmeade and was the first part of the Wizarding World.
 There are shops, bars, and restaurants, all themed around the books.
 Take your time when visiting Hogsmeade, as there is much to discover.

 - Harry Potter and the Forbidden Journey, after touring the dramatic reconstruction of Hogwarts, soar through the grounds on a bench.
 An awe-inspiring attraction.

 - Flight of the Hippogriff is a fun kid’s coaster.

 - The Nighttime Lights at Hogwarts Castle an impressive nightly display.
 However, crowds can be huge.
-Currently, a variation of the show Dark Arts at Hogwarts Castle has taken its place.
+This now operates seasonally.

 - Hogwarts Express ride to Universal Studios.
 Park to park ticket is required.
 The ride is different in both directions.

 - Hagrid’s Magical Creatures Motorbike Adventure is probably still the hottest ride in Universal Orlando.
 Reliability still can be an issue for this awesome, fast family coaster.